-- Android 10
+- Android™ 10 or higher

 To prepare your device to unlock automatically, perform the following steps:

-- Make sure you have an active Internet connection, preferably a Wi-Fi® connection to limit data traffic charges.
+- Make sure you have an active Internet connection, preferably a Wi-Fi® connection, to limit data traffic charges

-- Enable Smart Lock.
+- Enable Smart Lock

-- Set when you want your device to unlock automatically by selecting a Smart Lock type.
+- Set when you want your device to unlock automatically by selecting a Smart Lock type

 Smart Lock types

-- Trusted devices - keep your device unlocked when a trusted Bluetooth device is connected.
+- Trusted devices - Keep your device unlocked when a trusted Bluetooth device is connected.

-To enable Smart Lock
+Enable Smart Lock

 - Tap the back arrow next to Trust agents.

-- Find and tap Smart Lock.
+- Find and tap Smart Lock/Extend Unlock (Android 14).